reiner/massively/content/about/_index.md

 Muriel Buri & Dorothea Hug Peter, University of Zurich & Zurich R User-Group

 #### Upcoming Events

+Fruitful hackdays depend on fertile ground.
+Our organizing team is involved in several other events taking place this year, such as <a href="https://makezurich.ch/">MakeZurich vol. 2</a> and the <a href="https://www.wikidata.org/wiki/Wikidata:Events/Wikidata_Zurich_Datathon">Wiki-Datathon</a>.
+TWIST will draw upon the work done at these events.

 June 22-30, 2018, <a href="https://makezurich.ch/">MakeZurich vol. 2</a>